Linda Lorelle: Early life, education, and early career

+Journalism and broadcasting

+After graduating, Lorelle went on to reporting at KMOV-TV, the CBS affiliate in St. Louis, Missouri.

 In 1989, she signed on with KPRC-TV in Houston as a weekend anchor, and was soon promoted to anchoring the weekday 6 and 10 pm newscasts, a position she held for 14 years.
 In the last two and a half years of her employment at KPRC, Linda moved to anchoring the 5 and 6 pm newscasts, as well as the mid-day and 4 pm shows.
 Throughout her years at KPRC, she anchored Dateline Houston, led the station's documentary projects, and hosted several special programs, including the Muscular Dystrophy Labor Day Telethon and the College Fund (UNCF) Telethon.
-While at KPRC, she won two Emmys for "Beyond Brown vs. Board: The Journey Continues", a documentary on how Houston desegregated its schools, and "Sydney’s Story", her first person account of another local news anchor's (Sydney Seaward of KNWS-TV battle with cancer.
+While at KPRC, she won two Emmys for "Beyond Brown vs. Board: The Journey Continues", a documentary on how Houston desegregated its schools, and "Sydney's Story", her first person account of another local news anchor's (Sydney Seaward of KNWS-TV battle with cancer.

-Linda has reported on a variety of stories and events through the years as a reporter and anchor, including Hurricanes Katrina and Rita; President Bill Clinton's first inauguration; President George W. Bush's first inauguration; the shuttle flight of Dr. Mae Jemison, the first woman of color in space and her Stanford roommate; John Glenn's return to space; the shuttle Columbia tragedy; Super Bowl XXXVIII; numerous NBA and WNBA Finals; the World Series; the Houston Rockets in China, and President George H.W.
+Lorelle has reported on a variety of stories and events through the years as a reporter and anchor, including Hurricanes Katrina and Rita; President Bill Clinton's first inauguration; President George W. Bush's first inauguration; the shuttle flight of Dr. Mae Jemison, the first woman of color in space and her Stanford roommate; John Glenn's return to space; the shuttle Columbia tragedy; Super Bowl XXXVIII; numerous NBA and WNBA Finals; the World Series; the Houston Rockets in China, and President George H.W.
 Bush's 80th birthday, complete with a first person account of what it's like to sky dive with the Golden Knights of the U.S. Army.

 Her Gracie Award-winning documentary on the former President George H.W.
 Bush now has two permanent homes: at the Bush Presidential Library in College Station and in the Peabody Collection of the Museum of Broadcast Communications in Chicago, Illinois.
 The Brown vs. Board documentary also rests in the Museum.

-Linda left KPRC-TV in 2006.
+Lorelle left KPRC-TV in 2006.
 In 2009, she founded Linda Lorelle Media, a multimedia production and communications consulting firm.
 She works across all industries, C-suites and issues as a documentary filmmaker, expert media trainer and executive coach, producer and community convener.
-In 2018, she launched the popular podcast, Our Voices Matter, sharing intimate conversations that remind us of our common humanity.
-Her work in that arena led companies to reach out to Linda as a facilitator of authentic conversations on race, social justice and workplace diversity.
+In 2018, she launched a podcast, Our Voices Matter, sharing intimate conversations that remind us of our common humanity.

-Awards and acknowledgements
+Recognition and awards

-In addition to her two Emmys, Linda is also a two-time recipient of the national Gracie Award from the American Women in Radio and Television, as well as numerous honors on the local, regional and national level:
+In addition to her two Emmys, Lorelle is also a two-time recipient of the national Gracie Award from the American Women in Radio and Television, as well as numerous honors on the local, regional and national level: